Inc44/CoFlu/README.md

 - 🔴 Allow disabling of thinking tokens (`<think>` for DeepSeek, Groq, and SambaNova; `"thinking"` for Claude).
 - 🔴 Allow saving of images and videos attached to chat.
 - 🔴 Create online storage for large videos (up to 2 GB) for Gemini.
+- 🔴 Enable container-level selection to improve contextual translation at the cost of layout preservation.
 - 🔴 Enable editing of custom prompts:
 	- 🔴 Include a delete button for custom prompts.
 	- 🟡 When selecting a custom prompt, a text input field should reappear, similar to adding a new prompt.